SAP-samples/btp-cap-multitenant-saas/docu/3-advanced/2-central-user-management-ias/README.md

         rotationFrequency: 24h
 ```

 There are no changes required in the application logic, as the availability of the SAP Cloud Identity Service Binding is determined at runtime.
-Consequently, different logic is executed.
+If a Service Binding is identified, different logic is being executed.

 **/code/srv/srv/utils/user-management.js**